liberty100-prog/FairTicket-The-anti-scalping-ticketing-platform/README.md

 The Problem
 Every time a World Cup final, IPL playoff, or major concert goes on sale, three things happen within minutes:

-Bots bulk-buy thousands of tickets before humans can Scalpers relist the same tickets at 5–10× the original price Servers crash under the sudden spike of millions of simultaneous requests
+1. Bots bulk-buy thousands of tickets before humans can.
+2. Scalpers relist the same tickets at 5–10× the original price.
+3. Servers crash under the sudden spike of millions of simultaneous requests

 FairTicket is a backend-first solution to all three.

+This is a group project among the following members:
+1. Paras Jadhav
+2. Pranav Bhoj
+3. Aryan Gurav